anshikasrivastava17/Screenshot_Application/README.md

 # Screenshot Application
-A cross-platform application in Python that captures a screenshot.
+An application in Python that captures a screenshot.
+Alongwith that it offers a diverse editing pallete to premium users.

 # Contributors